 Concerts at Aragon Ballroom

-The historic Aragon Ballroom, situated in Uptown’s entertainment district, first opened in 1926.
+The historic Aragon Ballroom, situated in Uptown’s entertainment district, was first constructed in 1926 to resemble a Spanish palace courtyard.
 Today, the space is still truly one-of-a-kind, with colorful vintage architectural details and a thoroughly modern music line-up.

 Concerts at Soldier Field

 This historic lakefront stadium plays host to an array of iconic events throughout the year.
 Its epic size makes Soldier Field a must-stop venue for touring musicians from around the world, including many of music’s biggest names.

 - Kenny Chesney on June 15: Head over to Soldier Field for country singer Kenny Chesney’s show with special guest the Zac Brown Band.